netxms/netxms-doc/admin/ai.rst

 -----------------------------------

 |product_name| provides ``nxai``, a command-line interface for chatting with
 the AI assistant from a terminal.
+The tool is included in the |product_name|

-**Installation:**
+source tree under ``src/client/nxai`` and can be installed with ``pip``:

 .. code-block:: bash

-   pip install nxai
+   pip install /path/to/netxms/src/client/nxai

 **Basic usage:**